mouseless/baked/docs/architecture/README.md

 ## Feature

-A feature is an ability for a domain logic to use in order to access other software components.
+Feature is a component which can configure individual layers, introduce new behaviour using layers and other feature ports or register components for providing APIs to domain layer to other software components.

 Every feature consists of two parts; abstraction (port) and implementation (adapter).

 ### Abstraction

 An abstraction is the library that contains all common classes, interfaces, attributes, if any, for a feature.
-It is the only accessible part of a feature from the domain layer or from other feature implementations.
+It is the only accessible part of a feature from the domain or from other feature implementations.

 > :information_source:
 >